Skip to navigation Skip to Content

 • Required Internal Medicine (Ambulatory) is completed prior to elective ambulatory track rotations or per preceptor discretion if approved by RAC.

-• Direct patient care electives that take place in an area that does not have a full time pharmacist (e.g., Dermatology) will be scheduled when evaluations conducted at the end of previous learning experiences reflect readiness to practice independently, the RPD and preceptors agree the resident is ready for independent practice, and the main role of the pharmacist preceptor is to facilitate resident learning experiences.
+• Direct patient care electives that take place in an area that does not have a full time pharmacist (e.g., Dermatology) will be scheduled when evaluations conducted at the end of previous learning experiences reflect readiness to practice independently (usually in second half of academic year between January and June), the RPD and preceptors agree the resident is ready for independent practice, and the main role of the preceptor is to facilitate resident learning experiences.
 A non-pharmacist preceptor and a pharmacist preceptor will be assigned for these learning experiences.

 • Other rotation sequencing requests will be reviewed by the Residency Advisory Committee (e.g., residents seeking a PGY2 and wanting to complete select electives earlier in the academic year)